yottta/go-cache/README.md

 # go-cache

+> :warning:
+>
+> This fork changed the library as follows:
+> * Changed the cache from being able to store interface{} objects to generics which makes it able to store just a specific type of object / instance.
+> * Removed the increment/decrement methods as for most of the object types does not make sens.
+I plan to add this feature back for the moment when the cache is initialized with T as a number.
+>
+> :warning:

 go-cache is an in-memory key:value store/cache similar to memcached that is suitable for applications running on a single machine.
 Its major advantage is that, being essentially a thread-safe `map[string]interface{}` with expiration